Soldier died rescuing neighbors from fire

-New York (CNN)Private Emmanuel Mensah joined the Army National Guard one year ago so he could help others, according to his father.
+New York (CNN)Private Emmanuel Mensah went off to serve in the Army National Guard, but it was back home where he made the ultimate sacrifice.

-He was home for the holidays on Thursday when he risked everything for others in an act of bravery that cost him his life.
+Mensah died trying to rescue people from his burning apartment building this week in the Bronx, New York, in the city's deadliest fire in more than 25 years, Mayor Bill de Blasio said.

-Mensah died trying to pull neighbors out of his burning apartment building in the Bronx, New York, Mayor Bill de Blasio said.
-A child playing with a kitchen stove started the fire and it quickly spread through the 29-unit building.
+As Mensah's father tells it, he went back into the building twice to rescue neighbors.
+But he did not make it out alive.

 It came as little surprise to Mensah's father that he came to the aid of others.
 "That's his nature: He wants to help people out," Kwabena Mensah told CNN on Friday.
 At the time, his son's death had not been confirmed but he had little hope for his survival.